gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

 After that you can go to *target/generated-site* and see the generated site.

-If you think your change is ready to be publish on gwtproject.org you can send us your changes for review by using gerrit.
+If you think your change is ready to be published on gwtproject.org you can send us your changes for review by using gerrit.
 Note: you need to have signed a <a href="#clas">CLA Agreement</a>.

 This works the same way you would submit a code change to GWT.
 More information can be found